Kadena Air Base – Okinawa Installation Overview

 Kadena Marina is located off base about one mile north of gate 1 off Highway 58.
 This site has a beach area with picnic facilities, scuba shop, boat/jet ski rentals, boat trips, and watercraft storage.
 Here you can also attend scuba diving and certification class.
 For more info visit: http://www.kadenafss.com/recreation/marina/

-Kadena’s theatre is conveniently located near the Schilling Community Center.
+Kadena’s theater is conveniently located near the Schilling Community Center.
 This location tends to have more showings than most other camps and does play 3D movies.
-For current prices and show times visit the Exchange Reel Time website at: https://www.shopmyexchange.com/reel-time-theatres/Kadena-AB-1771052
+For current prices and show, times visit the Exchange Reel Time website at https://www.shopmyexchange.com/reel-time-theatres/Kadena-AB-1771052

 The Arts and Crafts Center sells a multitude of items needed to complete most creative projects.
 The center is organized into themed sections named Crafty Things, Mud Factory, Keepsakes Plus, Frame Works, Balloon Corner, and Wooden Solutions which specializes in farewell gifts.
 For more info visit: http://www.kadenafss.com/recreation/arts-crafts/

-All the DODEA schools on island are considered to be among safest and highest performing in the nation.
-For this particular reason Okinawa is considered a duty station of choice for families with school age children.
+All the DODEA schools on the island are considered to be among safest and highest performing in the nation.
+For this particular reason, Okinawa is considered a duty station of choice for families with school age children.
 For more information visit: http://www.dodea.edu/Pacific/Okinawa/

 There are a variety of programs for younger children such as two Child Development Centers, Niko Niko in building 334 and Wakaba in building 132.
 School age care can also be found at the Himawari center in building 439 near the Olympic Shopping Mall and Shima No Ko center in building 4081 near gate 3.
 For further info visit: http://www.kadenafss.com/family/youthprograms/